DimitarDDD/fastapi_project/README.md

     echo=True
 )
 ```
-* Insert wanted date from a csc file with pgadmin4
+* Insert wanted data from a csv file using with pgadmin4 insert/export functionality or with using a sql query

 ### Create a virtual environment
 This can be done with